fhasnur/fhasnur/README.md

 <img src="https://raw.githubusercontent.com/fhasnur/fhasnur/master/src/header_.png?token=ATQS65TR7ETTG5RLJUDIDBLBN34HE">

 - 🚀 I'm a *web enthusiast* and enjoyed developing websites using  *javascript*.
-- 🌱 Currently learning about *cloud computing*, *fullstack web development*, *ui/ux design* and everything 😅
+- 🌱 Currently learning about *fullstack web development*, *ui/ux design* and everything 😅
 - ⚡ Fun fact: like something new, especially about *technologies* and very enthusiastic to learn it
 <!-- - ❤ I love coding and design